Are you intrigued by the idea of hosting a multi-course meal at home, or looking for inspiration and ideas?

 Sorbet The palette cleanser

-I left out the palette cleanser that is sometimes served in between certain courses at some fine dining restaurants.
+I left out the palette cleanser sometimes served between certain courses at some fine dining restaurants.
 Mainly because no one ever seems to serve them at home.

-However, I have a friend from Normandy who said they do serve a type of palette cleanser called le trou Normand.
+However, I have a friend from Normandy who said they serve a palette cleanser called “Le trou Normand.”

 “Le trou Normand,” French for Norman home, is a pause between dishes in a multi-course meal to cleanse your pallet with apple or pear sorbet soaked in Calvados, a type of apple brandy from Normandy.